PaddlePaddle/PaddleSeg/contrib/MedicalSeg/README.md

 ## 4. deploy the model

 With a trained model, we support deploying it with paddle inference to boost the inference speed.
-The instruction to do so is as follows, and you can see a detailed tutorial [here](../deploy/python/README.md).
+The instruction to do so is as follows, and you can see a detailed python deployment tutorial [here](../../docs/deployment/inference/python_inference.md) and a cpp deployment tutorial [here](../../docs/deployment/inference/cpp_inference.md).

 ```bash
 cd MedicalSeg/